Limni Pier

 - Point of interest

-A remnant of the mining and trading history of the area, Limni Pier, is a beautiful dock, located on the coastline between Polis Chrysochous and Argaka villages, in Paphos district.
+A vestige of the mining and trading history of the region, Limni Pier is a picturesque dock situated on the coastline between Polis Chrysochous and Argaka villages, in the district of Paphos.

 Other locations